Tymotex/CS-Nexus/README.md

 # CSBlog
-# Using Semantic UI, jQuery, Express and Mongoose
+Built with Semantic UI, jQuery, Node.js, Express, MongoDB with Mongoose and Passport.js